moodynooby/fireMin/README.md

 ## Fire Min

-🔥 Fire Min – The Fun & Merry Browser That Puts You First! 🎉
+🔥 Fire Min – The Fun & Merry Concept Browser That Puts You First! 🎉

 Designed for a smooth, distraction-free experience, Fire Min is packed with powerful features: